 Study Finds Poor Oral Health Increases Risk for Liver Cancer

-A study from the UK Biobank cohort finds that poor oral health correlates with an increased risk for hepatobiliary cancers, including hepatocellular carcinoma.
+A study from the UK Biobank cohort finds that bad oral health correlates with an increased risk for hepatobiliary cancers, including hepatocellular carcinoma.

 The link between poor oral health

 According to Haydée W.T.
 Jordão and her colleagues from Queen’s University Belfast in Ireland, “Poor oral health is an established risk factor for several chronic systemic diseases such as heart disease, stroke, diabetes, and cancers,”